-Situation F If in my current state of health (describe brief I develop have an illness that, in the opinion of reversible, and I am temporarily unable to ma reasonable-would be: of my physician ~ (Please select one of the following options) ☐ Prolong life; treat everything ☐ Limit to less invasive and less burdensome e interventions ☐ Provid e comfort care only Other (please specify): - WANT WANT (Stop if no improvement) UNDECIDED DON'T WANT 1.
+Situation F If in my current state of health (describe briefly): - I develop have an illness that, in the opinion of my physician and two consultants, is life threatening but reversible, and I am temporarily unable to make decisions, then my goals and specific wishes-if medically reasonable-would be: (Please select one of the following options) ☐ Prolong life; treat everything ☐ Attempt to cure, but reevaluate often ☐ Limit to less invasive and less burdensome interventions ☐ Provide comfort care only ☐ Other (please specify): WANT DON'T WANT UNDECIDED (Stop if no WANT improvement) 1.
 Cardiopulmonary Resuscitation (chest Compressions, drugs, electric shocks, and artificial breathing aimed at reviving a person who is on the point of dying.
 2. Major surgery (for example, removing the gall bladder or part of the colon).
 3. Mechanical breathing (respiration by machine, through tube in the throat).
-4. Dialysis (cleaning the blood by machine or by fluid passed through the belly).
+4. Dialysis (cleaning the blood by machine or by П П П п fluid passed through the belly).
 5. Blood transfusions or blood products.
-6. Artificial nutrition and hydration (given through a tube in a vein or in the stomach).
-7. Simple diagnostic tests (for example, blood tests or x-rays).
+6. Artificial nutrition and hydration (given П through a tube in a vein or in the stomach).
+7. Simple diagnostic tests (for example, blood П tests or x-rays).
 8. Antibiotics (drugs used to fight infection).
 9. Pain medications, even if they dull consciousness and indirectly shorten my life.
 Notes: